Jimmy Turman

 James Arthur Turman Sr. (November 29, 1927 – February 13, 2019) was an American politician and educator.

 He served as a Democratic member in the Texas House of Representatives from 1955 to 1963.
 In 1961, he served as Speaker of the Texas House of Representatives.
+He died of a stroke in Austin on February 13, 2019 at age the age of 91.

 Early life

 Turman served in the United States Navy.
 He went to Texas A&M University–Commerce and University of Texas.
 Turman was a junior high school principal.